dnielbowen/chaos/README.md

 scale-invariance of chaos coming out --- just like how many kinds of fractals all seem to look Mandelbrot-like, even when similarly more-complicated equations are used beyond $z_{n+1}=z_{n}^2+c$.
-For logistic maps (probably "traditional" fractals, too), better mathematicians seem to explain this as being a family of "quadratic maps" that all yield the same properties, just scaled differently.
+For logistic maps (probably "traditional" fractals, too), the mathematicians seem to explain this as being a family of "quadratic maps" that all yield the same properties, just scaled differently.

 ## A few outputs